kkaovsp/2025-ITCS383-Aaaaaaa/README.md

     Open the Codespaces Ports tab, the backend will be available at Port 8000.

 ### Frontend Setup
+Do Step 1-4 if using Docker in Codespace.
+Can Skip to Step 5 if download and run on windows:
 1. Open new terminal Install Node Version Manager
     ```bash
 	curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
     ```

-3. Reload your shell
+2. Reload your shell
     ```bash
 	source ~/.bashrc
     ```

-5. Install Node
+3. Install Node
     ```bash
 	nvm install --lts
 	nvm use --lts
     ```

-7. Check version
+4. Check version
     ```bash
 	node -v
 	npm -v